link1905/system-design-101/content/docs/design-patterns/distributed-transaction/compensation-protocols.md

 ```

 The **Transactional Outbox Pattern** addresses this by storing external calls (event publications) as part of the internal database transaction.
-An **Outbox** table is created within the business database to hold intended events.

 For example, the transaction that creates an order also creates an associated record in the **Outbox** table,
 instead of immediately firing the event.